open-telemetry/opentelemetry-operator/docs/api.md

-Resources to set on the OpenTelemetryTargetAllocator pods.
+Resources to set on the OpenTelemetryTargetAllocator containers.

 <table>
     <thead>